cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 const faucet: string = "cosmos1umpxwaezmad426nt7dx3xzv5u0u7wjc0kj7ple"
 ```

-Next, you'll need to replace the function to create Alice's signer because you're using a private key instead of a mnemonic, so the `fromMnemonic` method that comes with `DirectSecp256k1HdWallet` won't work.
+Next, you need to replace the function to create Alice's signer because you're using a private key instead of a mnemonic, so the `fromMnemonic` method that comes with `DirectSecp256k1HdWallet` does not work.
 The [`fromKey`](https://github.com/cosmos/cosmjs/blob/0f0c9d8/packages/proto-signing/src/directsecp256k1wallet.ts#L21) method that comes with `DirectSecp256k1Wallet` is the more appropriate choice this time.

 Adjust the import: